aclaflin/SQL/wk7.md

 # Data modeling and the entity-relational model

 ## Entity class v entity instance
-* Class is a collection of entities and provides the structure
+* Class is a collection of entities and provides the structure (table)
 * Attributes are fields
 * Identifiers (primary keys)
 * Instance is a record